Dylan Crossey inquest halted as police ordered to reopen case against driver

-Dylan Crossey: Inquest halted as coroner orders police to re-investigate teen's death as possible manslaughter
+Dylan Crossey: Inquest halted as coroner orders Lancashire police to re-investigate teen's death as possible manslaughter

 The inquest into the death of 15-year-old Dylan Crossey was dramatically halted this afternoon after Coroner Dr James Adeley ordered a reinvestigation into the case.

-Dr Adeley referred the matter back to the Director of Public Prosecutions to consider prosecuting driver David Harwood for gross negligent manslaughter.
+Dr Adeley referred the matter back to the Director of Public Prosecutions to consider prosecuting driver David Harwood for gross negligence manslaughter.

 The shock development came after hours of legal discussions on day five of the hearing at County Hall in Preston.